 This Official Statement, including the cover and inside cover page and all appendices hereto, contains forecasts, projections and estimates that are based on current expectations or assumptions.
-When included in this Official Statement, the words "expects," "forecasts," "projects," "intends," "anticipates," "estimates," "assumes" and analogous expressions are intended to identify forward-looking statements which speak only as of the date of this Official Statement.
+When included in this Official Statement, the words "expects," "forecasts," "projects," "budgets," "intends," "anticipates," "estimates," "assumes" and analogous expressions are intended to identify forward-looking statements which speak only as of the date of this Official Statement.
 Any such statements inherently are subject to a variety of risks and uncertainties which could cause actual results to differ materially from those that have been projected.
-Such risks and uncertainties include, among others, changes in economic conditions, federal, state and local statutory and regulatory initiatives, litigation, seismic events, and various other events, conditions and circumstances, many of which are beyond the control of the District.
-The inclusion in this Official Statement of such forecasts, projections and estimates will occur.
-Such forecasts, projections and estimates will occur.
-Such forecasts, projections and estimates are not intended as representations of fact or guarantees of results.
+Such risks and uncertainties include, among others, changes in economic conditions, federal, state and local statutory and regulatory initiatives, litigation, seismic events, public health emergencies such as the COVID-19 pandemic and various other events, conditions and estimates should not be regarded as a representation by the District.
+The inclusion in this Official Statement of such forecasts, projections, budgets, and estimates are not intended as representations of fact or guarantees of results.
 The District disclaims any obligation or undertaking to release publicly any updates or revisions to any forward-looking statement contained herein to reflect any changes in the District's expectations with regard thereto or any change in events, conditions or circumstances on which any such statement is based.